-Includes lodging and meals as outlined in the itinerary, all group equipment, ski system, sleeping system, sled, guides, permits, communication & safety gear.
-(USA)
+USA trainings inculde lodging and meals as outlined in the itinerary, all group equipment, ski system, sleeping system, sled, guides, permits, communication & safety gear.

-Includes all group equipment, ski system, sleeping system, sled, guides, permits, communication & safety gear.
-(NORWAY)
+Svalbard trainings include all group equipment, ski system, sleeping system, sled, guides, permits, communication & safety gear.